Micro-credentials Policy

 Funding

 16. Approval of a micro-credential by APC does not guarantee approval for funding.
 An application must be made by the Planning and Information Office (PIO) to the Tertiary Education Commission (TEC) for funding for micro-credentials.
-Discussions must take place with PIO before delivery.
+Discussions must take place with PIO before faculty approval.

 Delivery